matkoch/MassTransit/docs/understand/additions-to-transport.md

 One of the first rules of unit testing is to avoid hitting infrastructure.
 And RabbitMQ is just that.
 MassTransit includes a high-performance in-memory transport for testing every consumer using the same code that would be used in production.
-And the MassTransit.TestFramework NuGet package includes test harnesses that handle the setup and teardown of the bus so you can easily test your message consumers and sagas.
+And the MassTransit.TestFramework NuGet package includes test harnesses that handle the setup and teardown of the bus, so you can easily test your message consumers and sagas.

 ### Sagas